dan297/unit-5-workday/README.md

 ## What this project does

 Users will have the abiliy to enter day to day tasks and resposabilities.
 The workday scheduler inludes the times of the day as well as a save button that allows users to save what they have entered.
+Upon refreshing the page, the users input will still be displayed due to local storageused on the JavaScript.

 ## Your Task